As cabinet row rumbles, Greek PM hails Macedonia name change

 In a long dispute with its neighbor, Greece has insisted on the name change because it views the name Macedonia as implying a territorial claim on a northern Greek region of the same name and an attempt to hijack ancient Greek civilization.

-In announcing Kotzias’s resignation on Wednesday, Tsipras said he would no longer tolerate “double speak” among members of his cabinet, in a barb thought to be directed toward Kammenos.
+In announcing Kotzias’ resignation on Wednesday, Tsipras said he would no longer tolerate “double speak” among members of his cabinet, in a barb thought to be directed toward Kammenos.

 In a Twitter post on Friday, Kammenos implied backhanders played a role in the Macedonian approval of the name change.